frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 The Membership doctype allows you to record membership details for the **Member**.

-Membership is a term which refers to any organization that allows people to subscribe, and often requires them to pay a membership fee or "subscription".
+Membership is a term that refers to any organization that allows people to subscribe, and often requires them to pay a membership fee or "subscription".

 ## 1. How to Create a Membership